2023 Solar Incentives Guide for Lebanon, PA - Tax Credits & Rebates

 EcoWatch's Lebanon, PA Solar Incentives FAQs

-An excellent idea would be to talk to the company that installed your solar panels — or reach out to a local Lebanon solar installer — to better understand which incentives you may qualify for.
+Your best bet is to talk to someone from the company that installed your system – or reach out to a local Lebanon solar installer — to clarify which incentives you might qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-How much will a solar system save me annually on my electric bill in Lebanon?
+How much can I save annually on my electric bill if I install solar panels on my house in Lebanon?

-Once you add solar panels to your house in Lebanon, you can anticipate savings of approximately $757.00 per year, or approximately $14,383.01 over the next 20 years.
+When you add solar panels to your home in Lebanon, you can anticipate savings of around $757.00 per year, or about $14,383.01 over the next 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.